Disney Channel (Latin America): Feeds

-Disney Channel has two different feeds for each region, which are called North and Pan-Regional; these are broadcast in high definition natively simultaneously with the standard resolution signal.
+Disney Channel has two different feeds for each region, which are called North and Panregional; these are broadcast in high definition natively simultaneously with the standard resolution signal.

-Until July 2014, the North, Center and HD feeds received the locution of the Mexican voice actors Noé Velásquez and Pedro de la Llata (until 2014), with a neutral accent, while the South feed received the narration of the Argentine Leandro Dugatkin with a River Plate accent.
-After the rebrand package that occurred on July 28, 2014, all the feeds receive the locution of Noé Velázquez and Lion Ollivier.
-After the premiere of new graphics on October 30, 2020, all the feeds receive the locution of Emilio Treviño and Natalia Rosminati.
+Until July 2014, the North, Center and HD feeds featured Mexican voice actors Noé Velásquez and Pedro de la Llata, with a neutral accent, while the South feed was narrated by Argentine voice actor Leandro Dugatkin with a River Plate accent.
+After the rebrand of July 28, 2014, all the feeds featured locutions of Noé Velázquez and Lion Ollivier.
+Since the rebrand of October 30, 2020, all the feeds feature locutions of Emilio Treviño and Natalia Rosminati.